authorityab/OpalMind/packages/api/docs/health-monitoring.md

 - **Check**: Calls `UsersManager.getUserByTokenAuth` to confirm the bearer token is accepted, falling back to legacy `API.getLoggedInUser` when the method is missing or the token lacks UsersManager permissions.
 - **Outcome**: Reports the resolved Matomo user login or surfaces actionable guidance when authentication fails.
+- **Redaction**: Diagnostic errors sanitize Matomo URLs before logging or returning them.
+Any `token_auth` query parameters are replaced with `REDACTED` so credentials never appear in responses or logs.

 ## Overall Status Logic